-There are two metrics for determining if an IPO was a success – market capitalization and market pricing.
-Market capitalization is the share price multiplied by the total number of the company’s outstanding shares.
-This needs to be greater than or equal to industry competitors, within 30 days of the IPO.
-And the difference between the offering price and the market capitalization after 30 days needs to be less than 20% as well.
+- Market capitalization is the share price multiplied by the total number of the company’s outstanding shares.
+It needs to be greater than or equal to industry competitors, within 30 days of the IPO.

 At Global Shares, this is a process we are very familiar with.
 If you’re considering an IPO, or just daydreaming about the day your startup goes public, we can help.